PhilaNgcamu/typescript-core-basics/typescript/Narrowing/README.md

 - The `instanceof` operator is used to narrow the variable if it contains a _prototype_ chain of the newly constructed object.
 Reference: [narrowingExamples.ts](narrowingExamples.ts) from line 44.

-- REMINDER: TypeScript checks the right-side of the assignment in a variable to determin the posible type(s)
+- REMINDER: TypeScript checks the right-side of the assignment in a variable to determin the posible type(s).

+- A **type predicate** is a user-defined type guard where a function's return type should return a "narrowed" type of a parameter.
+Reference: [narrowingExamples.ts](narrowingExamples.ts) from line 48.

 - NOTE: Use "**tsc --target es2021 <-- fileName -->**" to compile the ts file